ARTIS International Research School

 The ARTIS International Research School is a new training initiative based on the experience of ARTIS (Advancing Research in Translation and Interpreting Studies, 2014-present) and the former TRSS (Translation Research Summer School, 2001-2013), in collaboration with the Jiao Tong Baker Centre for Translation and Intercultural Studies.
 The School will primarily address the needs of doctoral and early career researchers in translation and interpreting studies, as well as more experienced academics who are new to the discipline or interested in engaging with recent developments in the field.

-The ARTIS International Research School will take place in Jiao Tong University, Shanghai once every two years, starting in July 2020 and rotating with the International Research School for Media Translation and Digital Culture.
+The ARTIS International Research School will take place in Jiao Tong University, Shanghai once every two years, starting on 6-11 July 2020 and rotating with the International Research School for Media Translation and Digital Culture.

 The ARTIS International Research School aims to contribute to realising one of the priorities articulated by the Advisory Board of the Jiao Tong Baker Centre for Translation and Intercultural Studies, namely, ‘enhancing dialogue between Chinese and international scholars of translation and creating an open, welcoming space for all scholars, but particularly early career scholars, to interact and explore new avenues of research’.

 The ARTIS International Research School will focus on a range of issues.
 The list below is meant as an indicative rather than exhaustive survey of such issues and themes:

 - Theoretical frameworks: for example, (socio-) narrative theory; affect theory; cultural/soft policy in translation; gender studies and translation; social contract and capability theories; conversation and discourse analysis; sociology of media translation in digital culture; interpretation and hermeneutics; postcolonial approaches to translation; practice theory.